OpenEvalProject/evals/manuscripts/elife-85550/v1/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/85550/elife-85550-fig1-v1.jpg)

 **Figure 1.:** (a) Target brain regions and example visual stimuli. (b) Standardized rigs for two-photon calcium imaging (left) and Neuropixels electrophysiology (right). (c) Example ΔF/F traces or spike rasters for 100 simultaneously recorded neurons from each modality.
-Both are extracted during one presentation of a 30 s natural movie. (d) Dataset size after different stages of analysis.Figure 1—source data 1.
+Both are extracted during one presentation of a 30 s natural movie. (d) Dataset size after different stages of analysis.

 ## Approach to data distribution